WPChill/strong-testimonials/readme.txt

 = Support =

 As a technical support veteran, I am dedicated to your success.
 I will move mountains to fix bugs, to resolve conflicts with other plugins and themes, and to craft elegant solutions to fragile workarounds.
-Just ask [Grant](https://wordpress.org/support/topic/great-support-308?replies=2), [hnrocket](https://wordpress.org/support/topic/effective-great-support?replies=2), and [Anna](https://wordpress.org/support/topic/awesome-support-and-solid-plug-in?replies=2).

 [Demos](http://demos.wpmission.com/strong-testimonials/) | [Screenshots](http://wordpress.org/plugins/strong-testimonials/screenshots/) | [Feature Requests](https://www.wpmission.com/project/strong-testimonials/?target=feature-requests)